 There are many different types of arthritis, and each requires a slightly different treatment plan.
 However, there are several things you can do to help manage symptoms.
 These include:

 • Exercise – Regular walks and play sessions will help maintain muscle strength, mobility, and fitness.
-If possible, try to limit sedentary activities such as watching TV and playing computer games.
+Limit sedentary activities such as watching TV and playing computer games if possible.

 • Diet – A well-balanced diet rich in protein and omega fatty acids will support joint health.
 Avoiding foods high in sugar and starch will reduce inflammation.